ray-project/enhancements/reps/2023-04-28-remove-algorithms-from-rllib.md

 ## Summary

-We'd like to create the `RLlib-contrib` repository for community contributed algorithms and algorithms with low usage in RLlib.
-We'd like to start by migrating approximately ~25 of the 30 algorithms from RLlib into `RLlib-contrib`.
+We'd like to create the `rllib_contrib` directory inside of rayproject/ray for community contributed algorithms and algorithms with low usage in RLlib.
+We'd like to start by migrating approximately ~25 of the 30 algorithms from RLlib into `rllib_contrib`.
 We are considering doing this because

 1. Doing so will greatly increase the ability / lower the barrier of entry of community members to contribute new algorithms to RLlib.
-2. It would reduce the maintenance burden of RLlib.
+2. It would reduce the maintenance burden of RLlib. **By moving any algorithms from rllib into rllib_contrib, we are breaking the api surface between these algorithms and rllib.
+This means that we do not need to update them with any new features or provide any bug fixes to them.**
-3. Many of these algorithms [to be migrated to this repo] have successors that are more performant and/or easier to hyperparameter tune.
+3. Many of these algorithms [to be migrated to this directory] have successors that are more performant and/or easier to hyperparameter tune.
 4. The proposed algorithms have low usage by the community according to our ray cluster telemetry readings.

-However, as we do recognize the value that these algorithms have to the community, we are establishing the `rayproject/rllib-contrib` repo to house these algorithms.
-Each deprecated algorithm will have its own directory In this repo containing the following:
+Each deprecated algorithm will have its own subdirectory in this repo containing the following:

 1. The implementation of the algorithm.
 2. Any tests that are associated with ensuring the correctness of the algorithm.